-The requirements for completing and filing Form WC-1 in a death case are the same as in a medical only, indemnity, or controverted claim.
+The requirements for completing and filing Form WC-1 in a death case are the same as in a lost-time case.
 The employer/insurer must also submit Form WC-2a.
 If the WC-1 is filed EDI, form WC-2a must be filed EDI (SROI), see Chapter 5.

-The information on Form WC-2a should always show date of birth (not age) and the relationship of all dependents to the deceased employee.
+The information on Form WC-2a should always show date of birth, not age, and the relationship of all dependents to the deceased employee.